YuZhang-GitHub/Interference_Nulling_Beamforming/README.md

 1. Download all the files of this repository.
 2. Run `surrogate_model_dataset_gen.m` in `datasets` directory to generate the power dataset.
 3. Run `main.py` in `sm_training_model_based` directory to train the model-based prediction model.
 For fully-connected neural network-based prediction model, the procedures are exactly the same.
 (Refer to the detailed instructions in the README file in the subfolder)
-5. After the step 3 finishes, copy the saved model parameters into `beam_learning_surrogate_model` directory.
-5. Run `commander_sequential.py` in the same directory as the step 4.
+4. After step 3 finishes, copy the saved model parameters into `beam_learning_surrogate_model` directory.
+Then, run `commander_sequential.py` in the same directory.
-5. Run `commander_sequential.py` in the `beam_learning_actual_environment` directory for the results when the learning algorithm is interacting with the actual environment.
+5. Run `commander_sequential.py` in the `beam_learning_actual_environment` directory to get the results when the learning algorithm is interacting with the actual environment.
-6. Run `plot_learning_curves.py`, which will generate the figures similar to Fig. 6 in the paper as attached below.
+6. Run `plot_learning_curves.py`, which will generate figures similar to Fig. 6 in the paper as attached below.

 ![Figure](https://github.com/YuZhang-GitHub/Interference_Nulling_Beamforming/blob/main/learning_curves.png)